metadata-research/yamz/README.md

 The UNIX socket file must have a different name than yamz.sock in the yamz.ini file.
 Currently, it is called yamz_dev.sock

-The SQLALCHEMY_DATABASE_URI points to a copy of the yamz database called yamz_dev which is not in syc with the main database.
+The `SQLALCHEMY_DATABASE_URI` points to a copy of the yamz database called yamz_dev which is not in syc with the main database.
 To sync it you can restore a backup copy with the yamz_dev name as described in 'Backups' above.

-There is a unix service called yamz_dev running that starts the uwsgi workers for the dev site.
+There is a UNIX service called yamz_dev running that starts the uwsgi workers for the dev site.
 It is a copy of the yamz.service, just with a different name.

 The same git branch (deploy) exists in this dev directory so changes here will come as a pull request to 'deployment.'
 This is a shortcut that should be addressed.

 ## Reinstalling YAMZ Environment
 1. Make a copy of the config file.
 You will need it once you pull the repository from GitHub.
-1. If you plan on restoring the database from the same computer, execute the command to save the db to a file
+1. If you plan on restoring the database from the same computer, execute the command to save the db to a file.
 1. `sudo pg_dump -C -Fp -f yamz.sql -U postgres yamz`
    1. This will create a file, yamz.sql.
 Save this or obtain the file from the production environment.
 1. Run psql as the postgres user `sudo -u postgres psql`
 1. Drop the yamz database `DROP DATABASE YAMZ`
 1. Restore from the backup `psql -U postgres -f yamz.sql`
-1. In an empty directory clone the deployment repository
+1. In an empty directory, clone the deployment repository.
-1. Copy the config file into the top level directory
+1. Copy the config file into the top-level directory.
-1. YAMZ should run with flask run
+1. Start YAMZ via `flask run`
-1. If you want to use migrations, first delete the alembic version from the restored db
+1. If you want to use migrations, first delete the alembic version from the restored db.
 1. `flask db init`